 Even players with braces get the comfort and protection they need with custom-fit mouthguards.

 The better the fit, the better your players perform and the better they are protected when they take a hit to the mouth or jaw.

 What is a mouthguard?

-A mouthguard is a flexible appliance made out of plastic that is worn in athletic and recreational activities to protect the teeth from trauma.
+A mouthguard is a flexible appliance made of plastic that’s worn during athletic and recreational activities to protect the teeth from trauma.